lemocla/neon-hangman/README.md

     - Go to the “repositories” section
     - Click on the repository:  [lemocla/neon-hangman](https://github.com/lemocla/neon-hangman)
     - Once in the repository, click on ‘settings’ located in the right handside of the menu on top of the repository.
-    - Scroll down to the section “GitHub Pages”
+    - Click on “Pages” on the left handside menu
     - Under “Source”, select “Master” in the first tab
     - In the next tab, select “/root” if not already selected by default
-    - Click “Save”  and the Page will automatically refresh
-    - Scroll down again to the section “GitHub Pages” to view the url displayed in a blue banner at the top of the section.
+    - Click “Save” and the url should be displayed above the "source" section.
     - Now that the link is displayed, the website is deployed and can be accessed in the browser by clicking on the url.

      ![deployment](documentation/screenshots/deployment.png)